Are you thinking about to reload your ammo?

 Then look no further.
 Because this article will answer your inquiries.

 The main two option when it comes to reloading is brass and nickel plated brass.
-Now both of these have their advantages and disadvantages in many ways.
+Now both of these have their benefits and downside in many ways.

 Here I will try to explain the pros and cons of both brass and nickel plated brass.
 So that you can take a good decision about which one you should go for.